LeMyst/WikibaseIntegrator/README.md

 #### To impersonate a user (OAuth 1.0a) ####

-If WBI should be used as a backend for a web application, the script should use OAuth for authentication, WBI supports this, you just need to specify consumer key and consumer secret when instantiating `wbi_login.Login`.
-In contrast to username and password login, OAuth is a 2 steps process as manual user confirmation for OAuth login is required.
-This means that the method `wbi_login.OAuth1.continue_oauth()` needs to be called after creating the `wbi_login.Login` instance.
+If WBI is to be used as a backend for a web application, the script must use OAuth for authentication, WBI supports this, you just need to specify consumer key and consumer secret when instantiating `wbi_login.Login`.
+Unlike login by username and password, OAuth is a 2-step process, as manual confirmation of the user for the OAuth login is required.
+This means that the `wbi_login.OAuth1.continue_oauth()` method must be called after creating the `wbi_login.Login` instance.

 Example: